José Antonio Montero

-José Antonio Montero Botanch (born January 3, 1965, in Barcelona, Spain) is a retired Spanish professional basketball player.
+José Antonio Montero Botanch (born 3 January 1965 in Barcelona, Spain) is a retired Spanish professional basketball player.

 Professional career

+He started his career from Badalona and signed for Barcelona in 1990, after the latter paid 25 million pesetas as fee (150,000 euros).
 Montero was selected 113th overall, by the Atlanta Hawks, at the 1987 NBA draft.
 He was the second Spanish player to be drafted by an NBA franchise, after Fernando Martín.
 However, he never played in the NBA.

 As a member of FC Barcelona, he competed in two EuroLeague Finals, in 1991, and 1996.
 He was a FIBA European Selection in 1990.
 In 1991, he was selected to the EuroLeague All-Final Four Team.
+Montero ended his career his Limoges CSP in 1998.

 National team career

 Montero was a regular member of the senior Spanish national team.
 With Spain, he reached the semifinals at EuroBasket 1987.